tc39/proposal-promise-allSettled/README.md

 ## Naming in other languages

 Similar functionality exists in other languages with different names.
+Since there is no uniform naming mechanism across languages, this proposal follows the naming precedent of userland JavaScript libraries shown above.
 The following examples were contributed by jasonwilliams and benjamingr.

 **Rust**